erikkvietelaitis/COS40005-Intrusion-Detection-System/README.md

 /var/log/Chromia.log
 ```

 This is the location of the outputed logs of the Chromia Host Based IDS.
-All the logs are collated together in to the single .log file.
+All the logs are collated together in to a single .log file.

 ![alt text](Screenshot_20241014_133650.png)
 Fig 1: Example of a Network related concern